Are you able to sell a house with a tax lien In Oregon

 Exploring Debt Relief Options in Oregon: Finding the Right Solution

-If a payment plan isn’t suitable, you can look into other debt-relief options available in Oregon.
+If a payment plan isn’t suitable, you can look into other debt-relief options in Oregon.
 Here are some alternatives you might consider:

-• Consult a Tax Attorney: A tax attorney can give you legal advice that’s specific to your situation.
+• Consult a Tax Attorney: A tax attorney can give you legal advice specific to your situation.
 They are useful for handling complex property and tax lien issues.

 Picking the right debt relief option means understanding your finances and what resources you have.
 Getting advice from professionals can help clarify your choices.